sutigit/kurkkumopo-catcher/README.md

 6. **Create a Pull Request:**

     Go to the repository page on GitHub and click the "New Pull Request" button.
-Provide a clear description of your changes and submit the pull request.
+Provide some description of your changes and submit the pull request.

 ## License